 Form 8854

 Form 8854 Instructions: U.S. Citizens and Permanent Residents who are considered long-term residents file IRS Form 8854.
 The 8854 form is filed in the year after expatriation.
-For example, if a Long-Term Resident relinquishes citizenship in 2019, then in 2020 when he files his 2019 tax return, he includes the Form 8854.
+For example, if a Long-Term Resident relinquishes citizenship in 2023, then in 2024 when he files his 2023 tax return, he includes Form 8854.
 We have summarized the Form and instructions below.
 If you are a covered expatriate becomes more complex.
-In addition, if you are unable to certify you are 5-years compliant with taxes and offshore reporting, you should speak with a board-certified tax specialist first.
+In addition, if you are unable to certify you are 5 years compliant with taxes and offshore reporting, you should speak with a board-certified tax specialist first before filing Form 8854.
 That is because with the IRS increasing enforcement of offshore accounts and asset reporting – compliance is crucial to avoid offshore penalties, and possible covered expatriate status.

 Form 8854 & Instructions (Permanent Residents & U.S. Citizens)

 A common misconception is that Form 8854 is only required for U.S. citizens, but that is false.
-The form is required for U.S. citizens and legal permanent residents who qualify as long-term residents.
+The form is required for U.S. citizens and Lawful Permanent Residents who qualify as Long-Term Residents.

 What is Expatriation?